OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-azuread.md

 ## Troubleshooting Azure AD authentication issues

-Since the Azure AD end-user authentication method is very similar to the SAML 2.0 one, you can troubleshoot them in the same way:
+Since the Azure AD end user authentication method is very similar to the SAML 2.0 one, you can troubleshoot them in the same way:

-* Check the [SAML Message Logs page](configure-saml.md#logs) for detailed information on Azure AD messages exchanged for end-user authentication.
+* Check the [SAML Message Logs page](configure-saml.md#logs) for detailed information on Azure AD messages exchanged for end user authentication.

-* Use the same method for [accessing the Users application when you're locked out](configure-saml.md#locked-access) due to incorrect configuration settings in end-user authentication.
+* Use the same method for [accessing the Users application when you're locked out](configure-saml.md#locked-access) due to incorrect configuration settings in end user authentication.